 Who is the villain of Wonder Woman 1984?

-One of Wonder Woman’s most famous enemies is finally leaping onto the big screen.
-Kristen Wiig (Ghostbusters) is turning to the dark side as she inhabits the role of Cheetah.
-Born Barbara Ann Minerva, the character is an archeologist and heiress to a vast fortune who is transformed into a half-beast, half-human monster on a trip to Africa gone wrong.
+One of Wonder Woman’s most famous enemies is leaping into live action.
+Kristen Wiig (Ghostbusters) will turn to the dark side as Cheetah.
+Born Barbara Ann Minerva, the character is an archeologist and heiress to a vast fortune who is transformed into a half-beast, half-human monster.
+Although Cheetah was created by Wonder Woman creator William Moulton Marston in the 1940s, Minerva, her human ego, was created by Len Wein and George Pérez, who was introduced in Wonder Woman #7 in 1987.

 Is Wonder Woman 1984 in the DC cinematic universe?